Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 ![Fluxo Transacional](https://braspag.github.io/images/fluxo-transacional-en.png)

-**E-commerce platform:** Provides technical solution for merchants to build all the infrastructure and processes needed for their e-commerce operation.
+* **E-commerce platform:** Provides technical solution for merchants to build all the infrastructure and processes needed for their e-commerce operation.
-**Gateway:** Connects e-commerces with payment services (acquirers, *boleto* bills, issuer), making it easier for the merchants to manage the payment providers.
+* **Gateway:** Connects e-commerces with payment services (acquirer, *boleto* bill, issuer), making it easier for the merchants to manage payment providers.
-**Acquirer:** Connects the transaction with the payment networks (brands) and settles the transaction for the merchants.
+* **Acquirer:** Connects the transaction with the payment networks (brands) and settles the transaction for the merchants.
-**Payment network (or brand):** Communicates with the issuer of the transaction card and settles the transaction for the acquirers.
+* **Payment network (or brand):** Communicates with the issuer of the transaction card and settles the transaction for the acquirers.
-**Issuer:** Gives credit and stores the buyer's money.
+* **Issuer:** Gives credit and stores the buyer's money.
 In the transaction, either approves or denies it for reasons of balance, card validity or fraud.
 Settles the transaction for the brand.

-## Characteristics of the Solution
+## Features of the Solution

 The Pagador API solution was developed with the market reference REST technology, which works regardless of the technology used by our customers.
-This way, it is possible to integrate using various programming languages, such as: *ASP*, *ASP.Net*, *Java*, *PHP*, *Ruby* and *Python*.
+Therefore, it is possible to integrate using various programming languages, such as: *ASP*, *ASP.Net*, *Java*, *PHP*, *Ruby* and *Python*.

 Here are some of the main benefits of using the Braspag eCommerce platform: